 First, the congestion value is based on the total flow over the constraint, and MISO settles with only part of the flows on its constraints.
 Generators serving loads outside of MISO contribute to flows over MISO's system (known as "loop flows") that do not pay MISO for their congestion value.
-Additionally, neighboring PJM and SPP have entitlements to flow power over MISO's system and their real-time flows up to the entitlement levels do not settle with MISO.
+Additionally, neighboring PJM and SPP have entitlements to flow power over MISO's system and their real-time flows up to their entitlement levels do not settle with MISO.

 Second, most flows are settled through the day-ahead market.
-Once a participant has paid for flows over a constraint in the day-ahead market, it does not have to pay again in the real-time market that only settles on deviations from the day-ahead market.
+Once a participant has paid for flows over a constraint in the day-ahead market, the participant does not have to pay again in the real-time market that only settles on deviations from the day-ahead market.
 Therefore, when congestion is not foreseen and not fully anticipated in day-ahead prices, MISO will collect less congestion revenue in the day-ahead market than the real-time value of congestion on its system.

-Figure A83: Value of Real-Time Congestion by Coordination Region
+Figure A76: Value of Real-Time Congestion by Coordination Region

-Figure A83 shows the total monthly value of real-time congestion by MISO's Reliability Coordination regions in 2017 and 2018.
+Figure A76 shows the total monthly value of real-time congestion by MISO's Reliability Coordination regions in 2018 and 2019.
 The bars on the left panel of the chart show the average monthly value of the past three years.

-Figure A83: Value of Real-Time Congestion by Coordination Region 2017-2018
+Figure A76: Value of Real-Time Congestion by Coordination Region 2018-2019

-Figure A84: Value of Real-Time Congestion by Type of Constraint
+Figure A77: Value of Real-Time Congestion by Type of Constraint

-To better identify the drivers of the real-time congestion value, Figure A84 disaggregates the results by the type of constraint and by the MISO subregion.
-We define four constraint types:
+To better identify the drivers of the real-time congestion value, Figure A77 disaggregates the results by the MISO subregion and by the two types of constraints:

-- Internal Constraints: Those constraints internal to MISO where MISO is the Reliability Coordinator that are not coordinated with PJM or SPP. - MISO market-to-market (M2M) Constraints: MISO constraints coordinated with SPP and PJM through the M2M process. - PJM and SPP M2M Constraints: M2M constraints coordinated with MISO and monitored by either PJM or SPP. - External Constraints: Constraints located on other systems that MISO must help relieve by re-dispatching generation.
-These include non-M2M PJM and SPP constraints and those coordinated by other Transmission Operators such as TVA and Southern Company.
+- Internal Constraints: Constraints internal to MISO where MISO is the Reliability Coordinator that are not coordinated with PJM or SPP. - MISO market-to-market (M2M) Constraints: MISO constraints coordinated with SPP and PJM through the M2M process.

-The flow on PJM and SPP M2M constraints and on external constraints represented in the MISO dispatch is limited to the MISO market flow, and this flow is used in our measure of congestion value.
-Market flow is limited to MISO's flow on the constraints in MISO's dispatch model and does not represent the total flow on these constraints.
-The internal and MISO M2M constraints represented in the MISO dispatch model include the total flow.
-Therefore, the value of congestion on external constraints (but not their impact on LMP congestion components) appears to be significantly smaller than the value of congestion of internal constraints in Figure A84 below.
+The flow on PJM and SPP M2M constraints is limited to the MISO market flow, and this flow is used in our measure of congestion value.
+Market flow is defined as MISO's flow on the constraints in MISO's dispatch model and does not represent the total flow on these constraints.
+The internal constraints represented in the MISO dispatch model include the total flow.

-Figure A84: Value of Real-Time Congestion by Type of Constraint By Quarter, 2016-2018
+Figure A77: Value of Real-Time Congestion by Type of Constraint By Quarter, 2017-2019

-B. Day-Ahead Congestion Costs and FTR Funding
+B. Day-Ahead Congestion and FTR Funding